 Most burn injuries occur at home but nearly 10% of all burn injuries do occur in the workplace.

 Burns are not just caused by getting too close to a fire or accidentally hitting the inside edge of the oven when you are cooking.
-The 2024 Burn Awareness Week Campaign focuses on Flammable Liquid Burns.
-This theme reminds everyone that a common risk of injury exists from flammable liquids.
+The 2026 Burn Awareness Week Campaign is Preventing Burns in the Workplace.
+This theme reminds everyone that small actions can make a big difference in ensuring workplace safety.

 The American Burn Association has put together a great toolkit you can use in your company or organization to share the message of burn awareness and prevention.
 Resources materials include a ideas on how your company can participate in Burn Awareness Week, fact sheets, statistics, posters, and social media posts.
 Also included are lists of prevention tips that you can share with employees and their families.
 You can access these materials on The American Burn Association website at ameriburn.org or by clicking the logo image below.